SmartgridReady/SGrSpecifications/doc/functionalProfile_process.md

 To publish a functional profile the following criteria must be met:

-1. The version is set correctly according to the versioning scheme (see below)
+1. The version is set correctly according to the versioning scheme (see below).
-2. All stakeholders concerned are happy with the content of the functional profile, and have given their formal consent
+2. All stakeholders concerned are happy with the content of the functional profile, and have given their formal consent.
-3. "SGr Deklarationsstelle" has been informed about the upcoming publish
+3. "SGr Deklarationsstelle" has been informed about the upcoming publication.
 4. The functional profile has been tested by at least one product.

 Published functional profiles will not change anymore.
 If a change is requested, a new functional profile with increased version number will be created (see versioning scheme below).
 Therefore, only the release note structure of the functional profile can be updated on publishing.